(POL i el LAK tik AS id)

 • Administration: Avoid IV injection; may lead to occlusion, infarction, or embolism.

-Safety for use during pregnancy has not been established.
+Reproduction studies have not been conducted.
+Safety for use in pregnant women has not been established.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)